gvp-study/SFND_Unscented_Kalman_Filter/UKF.md

 <img src="media/ukf-laser-radar.gif" width="700" height="400" />

-In this project you will implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project I implemented an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+I tuned the filter parameters such that the resulting RMSE values for the position and velocities lower that the tolerance outlined in the project rubric.
+The result of the tracking is shown in the video below.

 <img src="media/ukf_highway.png" width="700" height="400" />

-`main.cpp` is using `highway.h` to create a straight 3 lane highway environment with 3 traffic cars and the main ego car at the center.
+The starter code uses `main.cpp` which is using `highway.h` to create a straight 3 lane highway environment with 3 traffic cars and the main ego car at the center.
 The viewer scene is centered around the ego car and the coordinate system is relative to the ego car as well.
 The ego car is green while the other traffic cars are blue.
 The traffic cars will be accelerating and altering their steering to change lanes.
-Each of the traffic car's has it's own UKF object generated for it, and will update each indidual one during every time step.
+Each of the traffic car's has it's own UKF object generated for it, and will update each individual one during every time step.

 The red spheres above cars represent the (x,y) lidar detection and the purple lines show the radar measurements with the velocity magnitude along the detected angle.
-The Z axis is not taken into account for tracking, so you are only tracking along the X/Y axis.
+The tracking is only done along the X/Y axis.

 ---
 ## UKF Noise Standard Deviations
-I modified the linear acceleration noise and the yaw rotation acceleration noise.
+The major modification I did was to modify the linear acceleration noise and the yaw rotation acceleration noise.
 The standard deviations were changed to the values shown below.
-These values were considerably lower than the given values of 30.
+These values were considerably lower than the initial values of 30.
 ```C++
 UKF::UKF() {
 ...